Yazwh0/BitMagic.Documentation/Debugger/MemoryAccessView.md

 ---
-title: Memory Viewer
+title: Memory Access View
 layout: page
-permalink: /debugger/memoryview
+permalink: /debugger/memoryaccessview
 description: Visualise how the X16 is using memory, and search RAM for where a value is stored.
 ---

-# Memory Viewer
+# Memory Access View

-The memory view visualises how the system is using memory, and lets you search RAM for where a value is stored.
+The memory access view visualises how the system is using memory, and lets you search RAM for where a value is stored.

 ## How to open

-Open the command palette and run `BitMagic: Open The Memory View`.
+Open the command palette and run `BitMagic: Open The Memory Access View`.
 See VSCode's [command documentation](https://code.visualstudio.com/api/extension-guides/command) to customise how you access it.

-## Memory view visualisation
+## Memory access visualisation

 The `Main Ram` image is 256x256 pixels, one pixel per memory location in the 64KB the CPU can address.